 As many of you know, I love being able to accomplish two things at once.
 So when it comes to being productive and focused, I thoroughly enjoy this topic.
 I know multitasking is pretty impossible since we can only truly focus on one task at a time, but there are some occurrences when you can efficiently do more than one thing at a time.

 Like working out on the treadmill while catching up on Lovecraft Country, or listening to that new audiobook while you run.
 Okay, it only mostly works out when you combine exercise with something else, but that is beside the point.

-I get really excited when I learn how to kill two birds with one stone, and I think I may have figured out how to simultaneously be more focused at work, accomplish more during the day and get a daily workout in during the day.
+I get excited when I learn how to kill two birds with one stone, and I think I may have figured out how to be more productive simultaneously and focused at work, and get a daily workout in during the day.
 But let me break down my initial issue.

 The Power Hour Method

 What is the power method, you ask?
 It is a little method I do to stay productive and focused and kind of make a game out of all the items I need to accomplish in a day.

 I love it because it allows me to stay focused for an entire hour.
 It is similar to the Pomodoro technique where you set a timer and make sure to stay focused for the entire time.
 The biggest difference here is that I do this method for an entire hour.
 Working for an entire hour, as opposed to 25 minutes short bursts of work, allows me to get more focused, and be able to do deep work instead of just small tasks.